Crimson-Genesis/Crimson-Genesis.github.io/README.md

 # Hello there 👋🏻, I go by Crimson-Genesis.
-This is my summary of my Github Activity:
+This is summary of my Github Activity:

 ![Metrics](https://raw.githubusercontent.com/Crimson-Genesis/metrics/refs/heads/master/github-metrics.svg)